Martin O'Neill: Aston Villa

 After 25 games of the 2008–09 season, having qualified for the UEFA Cup as joint winners of the Intertoto Cup, the club were third in the table on 51 points, two points above Chelsea on level games and seven points above Arsenal in fifth place and on course for a place in the Champions League for the first time since 1983.
 O'Neill decided to prioritise Champions League qualification above all else, fielding a virtual reserve side for a UEFA Cup game against CSKA Moscow which was subsequently lost.
-Following this, Villa failed to win any of the next 8 league games and improving form for Arsenal & Chelsea meant that Villa failed to reach the top 4.
+Following this, Villa failed to win any of the next eight league games, and improving form for Arsenal and Chelsea meant that Villa failed to reach the top four.

-At the start of the 2009–10 season, Villa failed to qualify for the group stage of the newly named Europa League, but continued their progress in the league with wins against Manchester United, Chelsea and Liverpool.
+At the start of the 2009–10 season, Villa failed to qualify for the group stage of the newly named UEFA Europa League, but continued their progress in the league with wins against Manchester United, Chelsea and Liverpool.
 Arsenal defeated Villa 3–0 at Emirates Stadium, and drew at home.

-Once again Villa finished sixth for the third season running, and once again improved their points tally finishing with 64 points; their poor home form (they drew eight times at home) denied them a chance to qualify for the UEFA Champions League.
+Once again Villa finished sixth for the third consecutive season, and once again improved their points tally finishing with 64 points.

 Aston Villa reached their first final under O'Neill, and their first final in ten years on 28 February 2010 against Manchester United in the League Cup, but lost 2–1.

 On 9 August 2010, O'Neill resigned as manager of Aston Villa with immediate effect.
 On his departure, O'Neill said: "I have enjoyed my time at Aston Villa immensely.
 It's obviously a wrench to be leaving such a magnificent club."
 O'Neill was reportedly unhappy about the funds available for transfers, but his departure just five days before the start of the new season still came as a shock to the club and its players.
 Lerner issued a statement two days later, saying he and O'Neill "no longer shared a common view as to how to move forward, but the two remain good friends."